 Bus Route: 106, 116, 807 (get off at Xinqiao (North) Stop), 606, 713 (get off at Dongzhimennei Xiaojie Stop)

 Starting from Liuliqiao in west to Hufangqiao in east, Guang'anmen Snack Street is the only one in the southern part of the city.
 Known for its hot and spicy flavor, Sichuan cuisine is a specialty of this street.
 Li Lao Die Xiang La Xie (Father Li Hot Crab) and Tan Yu Tou (Fish Head Tan) are special favorites with customers.

 Bus Route: 5, 6, 19, 109, 201, 816 (get off at Baiguang Road Stop)

-The most popular one, day or night it is filled with throngs people busily coming and going and partaking of the fare.
-In addition to the traditional local snack shops, there are many famous chain restaurants such as Starbucks here.
+The most popular one, day or night Jiumen Snack Street is filled with throngs people busily coming and going and partaking of the fare.
+Some shops moved from Longfusi Snack Street to here and restart to sell delicious snacks.
+In addition to the traditional local foods, there are many famous chain restaurants such as Starbucks here.

 Bus Route: 5, 819, 839 (get off at Guozishi Stop)

-Lying in the Yansha Business Circle, Chaoyang District, Hao Yun Jie is a special entertainment street fulfilled with the exotic.
+Lying in the Yansha Business Circle, Chaoyang District, Hao Yun Jie is a night market fulfilled with the exotic.
 The street combines 'fast food' snack outlets as well as restaurant-style delicacies, bars and art all together, perfectly forming an 'international dining mall' worthy of the name.
 There are over 20 international chain restaurants gathered here, offering diners genuine foreign cuisine.
 After dinner, the art galleries are just a stroll away.

 Bus Route: 420, 701, 419 (get off at Anjialou Stop)